Congratulations on the purchase of your new spa.

 This guide is designed to provide all the information CRITICAL for a smooth delivery and installation of your spa.

-Not reading this guide can lead to your disappointment and added cost to you.
+Not reading this guide can lead to injury, disappointment or added cost to you.

 External Heat Pump (Optional)